-- Pick up part time work that doesn’t take too much out of you – gig work (Lyft, Postmates, Instacart, etc.) is great for this!
+- Pick up part-time work that doesn’t take too much of you – gig work (Lyft, Postmates, Instacart, etc.) is great for this!

-- Create “passive” income streams, (e.g. selling prints or digital products) or through investing (See step #3 below)
+- Create passive income streams through online work (e.g., selling prints or digital products) or investing

 Step 2: Hold Onto It (Save)

-Your monthly savings rate (the % of your income that you manage to keep each month) is the single most important factor in your financial success.
-Let me say that again, to be absolutely clear:
+Your monthly savings rate (the percentage of your income you manage to keep each month) is the most critical factor in your financial success.
+So let me say that again, to be absolutely clear:

 Nothing matters more in achieving financial freedom than the amount you manage to save.

 Why?
-Well, there’s a couple of reasons.
+Well, there are a couple of reasons.
 For one thing, neither of the other two steps is worth much without consistent saving in the middle:

-If you make a massive income (Step 1) and skip Step 2, then you will have $0.
+If you make a massive income (Step 1) and skip Step 2, you will have $0.
 If you skip Step 2 and then try to invest your (non-existent) capital for Step 3, you will still have $0.
 No amount of income or level of investing skill will fix this problem.

 Contrariwise, an excellent saver will always have something left at the end of the day, even with a low income and poor investing.

-The other reason that saving is the most important piece of the wealth-building puzzle is that it is the lowest-hanging fruit in the whole equation.
+The other reason saving is crucial is that it is the lowest-hanging fruit in the equation.
 Increasing your income or investment returns takes considerable research, time, and effort.
-Doubling either of these would be a HUGE win, but is not likely to happen quickly or easily.
-On the other hand, if you currently save 5% of your take-home pay, then you can double, triple, even quintuple that number with only a little more attention to your monthly spending.
+Doubling either of these would be a HUGE win but is not likely to happen quickly or easily.
+On the other hand, if you save 5% of your take-home pay, you can double, triple, or even quintuple that number with only a bit more attention to your monthly spending.
 And that’s just the start.
 There are millions of serious savers the world over who regularly save upwards of 50% of their paycheck.